NLnetLabs/gantry/README.md

 ## Quick Start

-Assuming you are running on Ubuntu 18.10 and have Docker, a Digital Ocean account, and a private Docker registry containing one or more supported virtual router images with any necessary licenses, then:
+Assuming you are running on Ubuntu 18.10 and have Docker, a DigitalOcean account, and a private Docker registry containing one or more supported virtual router images with any necessary licenses, then:

 ```
 $ cp gantry.cfg.example gantry.cfg